ShervinShafizad/ShervinShafizad.github.io/index.md

 </details>
 ---

-### Project 3: Tale of Astathis Lands: A text based game developed and released for android and windows.
+### Project 3: Tale of Astathis Lands — A text based game developed and released for android and windows.
 - [Download the game for android](https://www.amazon.ca/OA-interactive-entertainment-Astathis-lands/dp/B0DL3QQRSM)
 - [Download the game for windows](https://shervin-shafizad.itch.io/tale-of-astathis-lands)